 This was a revelation for me.
 I found that I was spending time fixing things that other people could be fixing.
 There were a number of long phone calls or messenger calls that I could certainly have made shorter.
 I looked at what I was doing online and found that I was spending far too much time looking at websites that were not important.

 So if you want a great way to effectively manage your time then take a detailed look at what you are currently doing.
 Obviously you need to be honest with yourself here.
 If you know that you wasted an hour on Facebook then write this down and do something about it.

 Take Responsibility to use your Time effectively

-My post on quarterly action planning is immensely popular and is another great way to save time.
+My post on business action planning is immensely popular and is another great way to save time.
 If you haven’t read it then I recommend that you do soon.
 Take responsibility for how you spend your time so that you can achieve your freedom goals.